coralnexus/coral/README.md

 If your interested in why:

-The original name of the CORL project was Coral, and we were exited when we found the Ruby gem name "coral" available.
+The original name of the CORL project was Coral, and we were excited when we found the Ruby gem name "coral" available.
 Our first versions of our CORL system were named coral_core, coral_cloud, coral_vagrant, coral_plan, and many more were planned.
 We created a meta gem (this one) to install a core combination of gems.